cheatingthemichal/R-cluster-tutorial/README.md

     exit
 ```

-If your package is dependent on a newer version of GDAL (e.g. CARBayesST), you will have to manually install it yourself.
+Your package may have dependencies that are not installed on the cluster (or that are installed but only a version that is too old).
+For example, CARBayesST is dependent on GDAL.
+You will have to download these dependencies yourself.
+The general steps are the same for all dependncies.
+Note that you must download from source using wget because you probably do not have the admin priviledges to use sudo apt.
 ```bash
 qrsh
     cd /ifs/scratch/msph/ehs/mah2350